27 Nov Why brand building is the best SEO tactic

 What about the decline of organic search as a trend?
 Google’s snippets are so all-singing, all-dancing that they’re now trying to solve the user’s query without them ever leaving Google.
 It used to be about serving the best results, so content creators, brands and media publications got a look in.

 Now, it means less traffic sent via organic search to your website.
-This is not a new concept; attention is so critical, that once you have it, you want to hang onto it why would you want to send them somewhere else?
+This is not a new concept; attention is so critical, that once you have it, why would you want to send them somewhere else?
 Every social platform does it too – Facebook, LinkedIn, Twitter – click on a link in there and you haven’t left their platform.
 They want to keep you there (where they can show more ads to you).

 Brand affinity and familiarity can supercede all of these things.
 We need to play in all of these rented spaces, where we don’t really make the rules, because that’s where our customers are.
 If they already know you, like you and trust you, they’re more likely to pay attention to you and seek you out when the time comes for them to look for the service or product you provide.